 Since most office print environments contain many complex factors— including devices, print supplies, workflow strategies, and network security features—accurately calculating the print cost is often best left to a managed print expert.

-What Factors Into Print Cost?
+What Factors Into Business Print Costs?

-The main factors that add up to the final print cost is a combination of the total price of your equipment (often leased for three to five years) and the cost per page, or the CPP.
+The main factors that add up to the final print cost are a combination of the total price of your equipment (often leased for three to five years) and the cost per page, or the CPP.
 Then, the total volume of black and white pages vs. color pages also integrate into the final formula.

 Once calculated, vendors receive an all-inclusive price, which includes all toner, parts, printer supplies, service support, network maintenance—virtually everything needed to support your devices going forward.